Media companies pulling out of Saudi conference after Khashoggi's disappearance

 Others have yet to confirm their plans for the event: A Fox Business spokesperson told NBC News that the matter was "under review" by the network and its anchor Maria Bartiromo, who is slated to appear.

-A spokesperson for CNN did not immediately respond to a request for comment regarding the network's position on the matter, or whether its anchors Becky Anderson and John Defterios still plan to participate.
+On Friday, CNN released a statement on Twitter, saying it has withdrawn its participation in the conference.

+It was followed by a tweet from the Financial Times confirming it will not be partnering with the conference "while the disappearance of Khashoggi remains unexplained."

-Justin Smith, the CEO of Bloomberg Media Group, is also scheduled to attend, as are Bloomberg anchors Francine Lacqua and Erik Schatzker.
+Justin Smith, the CEO of Bloomberg Media Group, were scheduled to attend, as were Bloomberg anchors Francine Lacqua and Erik Schatzker.
 A Bloomberg spokesperson said they are monitoring the situation.

+CNBC announced on Friday morning that it would "no long participate in the FII in Riyadh due to the continuing questions surrounding the disappearance of journalist Jamal Khashoggi."

 The Future Investment Initiative, which is now in its second year, brings together notable business leaders, investors, celebrities and members of the media.
 It is financed by the Saudi royal family and scheduled to take place Oct.
 23-25 in Riyadh.